RealKC/WizardGame2/README.md

 You can see the repository as it was on the day I submitted it for grading at commit [TO BE FILLED IN].

+## Gameplay

+The game is inspired by [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/) and [Holocure](https://kay-yu.itch.io/holocure), so playing it should feel similar to playing those games.

 ## Building

 I used IDEA as a "build system", so that is the easiest way to build the game, however you will